-We note that Mr Visser’s sole complaint was that TV One mostly reported on the performance of New Zealand rowers.
-We agree with TVNZ that the selection of material to be included in a news item is a matter of editorial discretion, not broadcasting standards.
+We note that Mr Paranjape’s sole complaint was that TV One did not include coverage of certain cricket matches in its One News bulletins.
+We agree with TVNZ that the selection of material to be included in news programmes is a matter of editorial discretion, not broadcasting standards.
 Further, we note that section 5(c) of the Broadcasting Act 1989 states:

 Complaints based merely on a complainant’s preferences are not, in general, capable of being resolved by a complaints procedure.

-Mr Visser’s complaint that these news items should have contained more coverage of “foreign competitors” is clearly his own preference rather than a matter of broadcasting standards which could be resolved by this complaints procedure.
+Mr Paranjape’s complaint that these news items should have contained coverage of other matches is clearly his own preference rather than a matter of broadcasting standards which could be resolved by this complaints procedure.

-For the above reasons we decline jurisdiction to accept Mr Visser’s complaint.
+For the above reasons we decline jurisdiction to consider Mr Paranjape’s complaint.

 Signed for and on behalf of the Authority